-Homemade pancetta is incredibly easy to make.
-Using the freshest, and best quality pork belly that you can find is the most important criteria, the rest is easy as pie!
-(Actually, it’s much easier than making a pie!)
+This homemade pancetta recipe is incredibly easy to make.
+Using the freshest, and best quality pork belly that you can find is the most important criteria, but most of the work is done by just waiting.

 Did you ever think that you could easily make your own pancetta?